zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 ```

 * HW RAID - If there are a large number of drives in a server and drive failure tolerance is required per server, enable HW RAID \(if available\) and give the block device from a HW RAID volume for Portworx to manage.
-* PX classifies drive media into different performance levels and groups them in separate pools for volume data.
+* Portworx classifies drive media into different performance levels and groups them in separate pools for volume data.
 These levels are called `io_priority` \(or `priority_io` in kubernetes px spec\) and they offer the levels `high`, `medium` and `low`
-* The `priority_io` of a pool is determined automatically by PX.
-If the intention is to run low latency transactional workloads like databases on PX, then Portworx recommends having NVMe or other SAS/SATA SSDs in the system.
+* The `priority_io` of a pool is determined automatically by Portworx.
+If the intention is to run low latency transactional workloads like databases on Portworx, then Portworx recommends having NVMe or other SAS/SATA SSDs in the system.
 Pool priority can be managed as documented [here](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/maintenance-mode)

 **Working with drives with AWS Auto scaling group**

 Portworx supports automatic management of EBS volumes.
-If you are using AWS ASG to manage PX nodes,then you should to use the ASG [feature](/portworx-install-with-kubernetes/cloud/aws/aws-asg)
+If you are using AWS ASG to manage Portworx nodes,then you should to use the ASG [feature](/portworx-install-with-kubernetes/cloud/aws/aws-asg)

-#### PX Node Topology {#px-node-topology}
+#### Portworx node topology

-PX replicated volumes distributes data across failure domains.
+Portworx replicated volumes distributes data across failure domains.
 For on-premise installations, this ensures that a power failure to a rack does not result in data unavailability.
 For cloud deployments this ensures data availability across zones.

 #### Topology in cloud environments {#topology-in-cloud-environments}

-PX auto-detects availabilty zones and regions and provisions replicas across different zones.
+Portworx auto-detects availabilty zones and regions and provisions replicas across different zones.
 For e.g., see below for the partial output of `pxctl status`

 ```text
 pxctl status